 Can the ombudsperson give me legal advice?

-The ombudsperson office cannot provide legal advice.
+The Ombuds Office cannot provide legal advice.
 The ombudsperson will assist in identifying University procedures or policies and can help you evaluate options.

 Will the ombudsperson be my spokesperson and represent me?